wp-plugins/calculated-fields-form/README.txt

 &lt;IMG src="http://..." &gt;

+= Q: How to insert changes of lines in the notification emails, when the HTML format is selected? =

+A: If you are using the HTML format in the notification emails, you should insert the BR tags for the changes of lines in the emails content:

+&lt;BR /&gt;

 = Q: In which order are "calculated" the fields? =

 A: Each time a field value changes (including the calculated fields) an event is fired to re-calculate all the fields, so the order isn't relevant, just avoid creating an endless cycle between calculated fields.